Now can we fix California's school facilities?

 One way to reduce the inequity in school facilities would be for state funds to play a bigger role.
 California's Local Control Funding Formula (LCFF) directs extra funding for the operation of schools toward schools where families are lower-income.
 The same has not been true of funds for school facilities.

 In the past, state matching funds disproportionately benefited wealthier school districts, according to research undertaken for the Getting Down to Facts II project.
+Why?
 Among other reasons, wealthier school districts tend to have their act together.
 They can get financial documents completed quickly and correctly.
 In the past, this was a decisive advantage, because funds were reviewed and granted in the order received.

 For the (failed) state school bond of 2020, many changes were planned.
 For example, state matching fund requests would no longer be processed in the order received.
 Instead, the priority order would be determined using a point system.
 For example, projects that involved lead abatement would receive special priority.